 LLC SALES TAX

 If the LLC sells goods and services you will have to collect sales tax.
-Sales taxes are collected from the customer at the point of sale.
+Sales tax is collected from the customer at the point of sale.
 The rate that applies varies depending on the state you are doing business in, and not all states apply a sales tax.

 In regions where a sales tax is applied, it generally follows one of two rules.
-It can be either a Destination-Based or Origin-Based tax.
+It can be either a Destination-Based Tax or an Origin-Based tax.

 A destination-based sale tax applies the tax rate of the final delivery location of the good or service.
 And, an origin-based tax applies the sales tax rate from the location the good or service originated from.